arizvisa/ida-minsc/docs/static/tagging.rst

 track of any comments and tags that are created by the user and automatically update the cache.
 This will then allow a user to quickly query the tags that they have marked up in a database.
-If this cache gets corrupted in some way, one can repair the cache by using one of the modules explained in :ref:`tag-interaction`.
+If this cache gets corrupted in some way, one can repair the cache by using the module :py:mod:`tagfix`.
+Please see :ref:`tag-interaction-tagfix` for more information.

 When querying a tag, as mentioned before, the tag's type is of significant importance.
 This is due to there being two different ways of querying them